6. Main text

 For more information on preparing your Figures, please see our Figure Preparation guide and full Data Policy.

-All tables should include a title and ideally a legend.
-References included in tables must follow the Vancouver style.
+All Tables should include a title and (where appropriate) a legend.
+References included in Tables must follow the Vancouver style (see section below).

-All Supplementary Figures and Tables must include a title and legend (as appropriate for tables).
-Supplementary files should not include any methods, all methods must be included in the main article file.
+All Supplementary Figures and Tables must include a title and (as appropriate) a legend.
+Supplementary Figures and Tables should be presented in a separate file from the main manuscript.
+Supplementary files should not include any methods - all methods must be included in the main article file.

 The acknowledgements should note assistance from contributors that do not meet the criteria for authorship.

-You will be required to provide a response to the comments made by the Associate Editor, Reviewers and Editorial Office.
-Please ensure these are included within a single file and that every comment is responded to and/or address in the article file as appropriate.
+For revised papers, you will be required to provide a response to the comments made by the Associate Editor, Reviewers and Editorial Office.
+Please ensure these are included within a single file and that every comment is responded to and/or addressed in the article file as appropriate.

 If there are changes to the authorship of the paper during the revision, an Authorship Change form must be completed.
+Please include your fully completed form with your revised submission.
+All changes are subject to moderation by the Editorial Office.
 More information on changes to authorship can be found on our Editorial Policy page.